Description:

 https://baltimore.legistar.com/LegislationDetail.aspx?ID=3189922&GUID=674AF58F-5578-4B63-B270-A6379885FD88&Options=ID%7CText%7C&Search=17-150

-Portland OR city council prepares third attempt to place limits on local fossil fuel terminals (news article)
+Portland adopts limits on fossil fuel terminals (news article)

 Santa Cruz County CA General Plan amendment that “Prohibits Oil and Gas Exploration and Development” (See Pg 3 to 6)